 We stayed at the Petra Sella Hotel, which was a great experience for us.
 Petra Sella is not that close to Petra itself; it’s a short taxi ride away (just about one mile up the hill from the visitor’s center).
 The hotel is clean and modern; the air conditioning was strong and cold, the shower was big with great water pressure, and the internet was fast and free.
 We slept more than 10 hours in a very comfortable bed before catching the very end of a great buffet breakfast, and as we checked out of the hotel we were treated to steaming hot Turkish coffee while we waited for our transfer to Amman.
 Petra Sella was a great choice, and if we are lucky enough to visit Petra again we’ll look forward to another stay.

 Looking for more hotel options in Petra?
 The closest town to Petra is Wadi Musa, so that would be the place to start your search.
 Here are some deals to consider.

 Petra is everything we wanted it to be.
 It is historic, charming, magnificent, and surprising, and it is so much more than its famous Treasury.
 If you are also dreaming of a visit to Petra, don’t miss an opportunity to visit.
 Whether you have just one day or you can extend your visit over a few days, Petra will leave a lasting impression that will stay with you no matter where you travels take you.

-Want to discover a few more interesting places around the world?
+Want to discover a few more interesting places in this part of the world?
 Check out these articles!